jmaslak/neurodivergence/work.md

  - Remove social media apps (use the web app)
  - Separate devices for personal/work (only use social media on personal device, leave personal device away from your workspace)
+ - Using a "kitchen safe" (a safe with a programmable timer that won't unlock before the set amount of time) to lock away a distracting item, such as a phone.
  - If you are a "hybrid" worker, consider where you are most productive, and plan difficult tasks where you are most productive (home vs. office)